 - Enables all employees - teachers, researchers, technical and administrative staff and PhD students - to perform a short-term assignment in a company or organisation outside academia, in order to bring new knowledge and new perspectives to education, research or other activities back to KI.

 - Creates added value for both parts through establishing new collaborative opportunities, such as degree projects and research collaborations.

 - Encourages staff mobility as a part of the overall university strategic collaborative capacity.

 The application was open to all KI employees (teachers, researchers, technical and administrative staff).
-KI encourages applicants to utilize the opportunity to start new collaborations with external organizations, as well as strengthen existing collaborations with partners.
+KI encourages applicants to utilise the opportunity to start new collaborations with external organisations, as well as strengthen existing collaborations with partners.

 The assignment should:

-- Enrich collaboration between KI and the receiving organization.
+- Enrich collaboration between KI and the receiving organisation.

-- Be well defined and part of the daily operations of the receiving organization, i.e. the suggested assignment should not be presented as a separate assignment solely for PAUS.
+- Be well defined and part of the daily operations of the receiving organisation, i.e. the suggested assignment should not be presented as a separate assignment solely for PAUS.